zzulueta/mslearn-ai-agents/Instructions/06-multi-remote-agents-with-a2a.md

 1. After you have signed in, enter the following command to run the application:

     ```
+    cd ..
     python run_all.py
     ```

     The application runs using the credentials for your authenticated Azure session to connect to your project and create and run the agent.
 You should see some output from each server as it starts.

-1. When prompted for input, enter a prompt such as:
+1. Wait until the prompt for input appears, then enter a prompt such as:

     ```
    Create a title and outline for an article about React programming.